Approximating the $2$-Machine Flow Shop Problem with Exact Delays Taking Two Values: Inapproximability lower bound for

 To construct the required schedule arrange the big jobs in the order shown in Fig.~1.
 This construction has two idle intervals: $A$ on machine~1 and $B$ on machine~2.
 The interval $A$ is between the end of the first operation of job $m+1$ and the beginning of the first operation of job $m+4$.
 The interval $B$ is between the end of the second operation of job $m+3$ and the beginning of the second operation of job $m+1$.
 Both intervals have length $S$.

 For scheduling the small jobs we use the following rule.
-Schedule the small jobs in $X$ in such a way that their first operations are executed within the time interval $A$ in non-increasing order of the lengths.
-Correspondingly, w.l.o.g. we may assume that $X=\{1,2,\ldots ,S\}$ and $w_1\leq w_2\leq \ldots \leq w_S$.
+Schedule the small jobs in $X$ in such a way that their first operations are executed within the time interval $A$ in non-decreasing order of the lengths.
+Correspondingly, w.l.o.g. we may assume that $X=\{1,2,\ldots ,q\}$ and $w_1\leq w_2\leq \ldots \leq w_q$.

-Denote by $A'$ the time interval between the end of the second operation of job $m+2$ and the end of the last operation of job $S$.
-It is easy to understand (see Fig.~2) that all the second operations of jobs $\{1,\ldots , S\}$ fall within $A'$ and the length of $A'$ is equal to which does not exceed $2S$.
+Denote by $A'$ the time interval between the end of the second operation of job $m+2$ and the end of the last operation of job $q$.
+It is easy to understand (see Fig.~2) that all the second operations of jobs $\{1,\ldots , q\}$ fall within $A'$ and the length of $A'$ is equal to